era180000/selinuxhelper/README.md

 [2023-04-27]
 ### Added

-    - Intital realease of SELinuxHelper
+    - Initial release of SELinuxHelper
     - Updated ReadME to include all features in 1.0.0
 ## Initial Prereleases